Philosophy of religion: Knowledge and belief

 The Blind men and an elephant is a parable widely used in Buddhism and Jainism to illustrate the dangers of dogmatic religious belief.

 All religious traditions make knowledge claims which they argue are central to religious practice and to the ultimate solution to the main problem of human life.
 These include epistemic, metaphysical and ethical claims.

 Evidentialism is the position that may be characterized as "a belief is rationally justified only if there is sufficient evidence for it".
 Many theists and non-theists are evidentialists, for example, Aquinas and Bertrand Russell agree that belief in God is rational only if there is sufficient evidence, but disagree on whether such evidence exists.
 These arguments often stipulate that subjective religious experiences are not reasonable evidence and thus religious truths must be argued based on non-religious evidence.
 One of the strongest positions of evidentialism is that by William Kingdon Clifford who wrote: "It is wrong always, everywhere, and for anyone, to believe anything upon insufficient evidence".
 His view of evidentialism is usually read in tandem with William James's article A Will to Believe (1896), which argues against Clifford's principle.
 More recent supporters of evidentialism include Antony Flew ("The Presumption of Atheism", 1972) and Michael Scriven (Primary philosophy, 1966).
 Both of them rely on the Ockhamist view that in the absence of evidence for X, belief in X is not justified.
 Many modern Thomists are also evidentialists in that they hold they can demonstrate there is evidence for the belief in God.
 Another move is to argue in a Bayesian way for the probability of a religious truth like God, not for total conclusive evidence.

-Some philosophers, however, argue that religious belief is warranted without evidence and hence are sometimes called non-evidentialists.
+Some philosophers, however, argue that religious belief is warranted without evidence and they are hence sometimes called non-evidentialists.
 They include fideists and reformed epistemologists.
 Alvin Plantinga and other reformed epistemologists are examples of philosophers who argue that religious beliefs are "properly basic beliefs" and that it is not irrational to hold them even though they are not supported by any evidence.
 The rationale here is that some beliefs we hold must be foundational and not be based on further rational beliefs.
 If this is not so, then we risk an infinite regress.
 This is qualified by the proviso that they can be defended against objections (this differentiates this view from fideism).
 A properly basic belief is a belief that one can reasonably hold without evidence, such as a memory, a basic sensation or a perception.
 Plantinga's argument is that belief in God is of this type because within every human mind there is a natural awareness of divinity.